chris-wood/draft-crypto-deployment-considerations/draft-crypto-deployment-considerations.md

 {::boilerplate bcp14-tagged}

-# Engineering Constraints
+# Engineering Tradeoffs

 Engineering is a balancing act of tradeoffs with the end goal of providing high value solutions.
 For problems that require (in part) cryptographic solutions, balancing the different real world constraints well is particularly important.
 Improper or incorrect solutions can be costly in the best case or have security vulnerabilities in the worst case.
 This section discusses constraints that influence how these tradeoffs are made in practice.
-XXX(caw): finishme

 ## Functional Constraints